fledge-iot/fledge/docs/OMF.rst

 `OMF Hints` can be used to override this mechanism.

-The naming used within the objects in the Asset Framework is controlled by the *Naming Scheme* option
+The naming used within the objects in the Asset Framework is controlled by the *Naming Scheme* option:

   Concise
-     No suffix or prefix is added to the asset name and property name when creating obejcts in the Asset Framework and PI Points in the PI Data Archive.
+     No suffix or prefix is added to the asset name and property name when creating objects in the Asset Framework and PI Points in the PI Data Archive.
      However, if the structure of an asset changes a new AF Element Template will be created which will have the suffix -type*x* appended to it.